tendermint/liquidity/x/liquidity/spec/02_state.md

 type BatchPoolDepositMsg struct {
-	MsgHeight uint64 // height where this message is appended to the batch Msg       MsgDepositToLiquidityPool
+	MsgHeight uint64 // height where this message is appended to the batch MsgIndex  uint64 // index of this deposit message in this batch Msg       MsgDepositToLiquidityPool
 }

 type BatchPoolWithdrawMsg struct {
-	MsgHeight uint64 // height where this message is appended to the batch Msg       MsgWithdrawFromLiquidityPool
+	MsgHeight uint64 // height where this message is appended to the batch MsgIndex  uint64 // index of this withdraw message in this batch Msg       MsgWithdrawFromLiquidityPool
 }

 type BatchPoolSwapMsg struct {
-	MsgHeight uint64 // height where this message is appended to the batch Msg       MsgSwap
+	MsgHeight    uint64 // height where this message is appended to the batch MsgIndex     uint64 // index of this swap message in this batch CancelHeight uint32 // swap orders are cancelled when current height is equal or higher than CancelHeight Msg          MsgSwap
 }

 ```